evgenyneu/evgenii.com/README.md

 ## License

-The source code for evgenii.com is released under the [MIT License](/files/LICENSE.txt).
+This work is released under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).